 Novolin R Side Effects

 Note: This document contains side effect information about insulin regular.
-Some of the dosage forms listed on this page may not apply to the brand name Novolin R.
+Some dosage forms listed on this page may not apply to the brand name Novolin R.

 Common side effects of Novolin R include: hypoglycemia.
 Other side effects include: weight gain.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

 Along with its needed effects, insulin regular (the active ingredient contained in Novolin R) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.